 This dark image lensed late in the afternoon last fall before the snow season began is called “Hidden Lake at Dusk”.
 The aptly named Hidden Lake sits 6,375ft / 1,943m at the base of Bearhat Mountain (directly to the left) along the Continental Divide in the Montana Rocky Mountains of Glacier National Park.
 To the immediate north of the lake (above it in this photo) is Mount Cannon on the left ridge and Clements Mountain protruding on the right side of the ridge.
 The large protruding mountain to the bottom right (east) side of Hidden Lake is Reynolds Mountain.

-Zedekiah: “I lensed this photo in late August of 2016 after the snow had melted away.
-This was taken at sunset when the alpenglow was casting a soft amber hue across the mountain faces creating a warm beautiful ambiance made even more interesting by the use of a focus brokeh effect.”
+Zedekiah: “I lensed this photo in late August after the snow had melted away.
+This was taken at sunset when the alpenglow was casting a soft amber hue across the mountain faces creating a warm beautiful ambiance made even more interesting by the use of a focus bokeh effect.”

 The Rocky Mountains of Montana have a rich First Nations Tribal history stretching back for thousands of years.
 Archaeological surveys provide traces of human presence here going back more than 10,000 years.
 These were probably the ancestors of the very tribes living in the area now.
 When the first European explorers came to this region, multiple tribes inhabited the area.
 First Nations peoples called this area the “Shining Mountains” and saw them as the “Backbone of the World”.
 This is a very spiritual place where visions were sought.